 Low agricultural productivity is a big problem in Tanzania, but climate change and the resulting increased drought periods contribute to problems of farmers.
 Tanzanian farmers need to move from traditional to hybrid seeds to assure food security.
 A non-commercial private sector initiative is helping the farmers by providing crop insurance, which can help them to take the risks they run by buying hybrid seeds instead of using traditional seeds and by using complementary inputs, such as fertilizer and sometimes water.
 Local extension services are not functioning properly, while farmers need to move from traditional to hybrid seeds to assure food security (Lamek, 2016).
 A non-commercial private sector initiative is helping them by providing crop insurance.
-Between 2011 and 2014, the Swiss Capacity Building Facility (SCBF), a non-governmental organization (NGO), financed by ten private Swiss insurance companies, funded four projects in Tanzania aiming to introduce crop insurance, an innovation in the Tanzanian context, is introduced in a Triple Helix way (Van Winden and De Carvalho, 2015), where the private sector supplies the innovation, the NGO sector delivers the insurance with technical advice and inputs to the farmers and regulate the insurance and the mobile telephone sector.
+Between 2011 and 2014, the Swiss Capacity Building Facility (SCBF), a non-governmental organization (NGO), financed by ten private Swiss insurance companies, funded four projects in Tanzania aiming to introduce crop insurances for maize farmers in the Iringa, Mwanza and Arusha regions (ACRE Africa, 2014).
+What is it all about?
+Crop insurance, an innovation in the Tanzanian context, is introduced in a Triple Helix way (Van Winden and De Carvalho, 2015), where the private sector supplies the innovation, the NGO sector delivers the insurance with technical advice and inputs to the farmers and the national and local governments allow the use of these new technologies to serve the farmers and regulate the insurance and the mobile telephone sector.